fancyboynet/fis3-hei-demo/components/jquery/README.md

 ```
 The built version of jQuery will be put in the `dist/` subdirectory, along with the minified copy and associated map file.

-If you want to create custom build or help with jQuery development, it would be better to install [grunt command line interface](https://github.com/gruntjs/grunt-cli) as a global package:
+If you want create custom build or help with jQuery development, it would be better to install [grunt command line interface](https://github.com/gruntjs/grunt-cli) as a global package:

 ```
 npm install -g grunt-cli
 ```
 Make sure you have `grunt` installed by testing:
 ```
-grunt -V
+grunt -v
 ```

-Now by running the `grunt` command, in the jquery directory, you can build a full version of jQuery, just like with an `npm run build` command:
+Now by running `grunt` command, in the jquery directory, you could build full version of jQuery, just like with `npm run build` command:
 ```
 grunt
 ```